 Shelter Cove Community Park – Winter Wonderland Festival

-Head to the park in Shelter Cove Towne Centre on Friday, Dec.
-2, for the Winter Wonderland Festival.
+Head to the park in Shelter Cove Towne Centre for a special evening each December for the Winter Wonderland Festival.
 Sponsored by the Island Rec Center and Pink Magazine, this event is sure to be festive and family friendly.
 Keep an eye on this website for further details.

 Sea Pines Resort Holiday Events

 Sea Pines Resort definitely knows how to get people into the holiday spirit.
 Their most popular holiday event is Harbour Town Lights – where the iconic lighthouse and the rest of Harbour Town is lit up and transformed into a magical winter wonderland, complete with a giant Christmas tree.
-This event kicks off on November 25 with a tree lighting ceremony and Greg Russell concert.
-There’s also Polar Express-themed holiday wagon rides, another Greg Russell Christmas concert evenings filled with more family-friendly holiday fun the week of Christmas (complete with movies, marshmallow roasts and train rides), and, of course, the Harbour Town New Year’s Eve Celebration.
+This event kicks off Thanksgiving weekend with a tree lighting ceremony and Greg Russell concert.
+There’s also Polar Express-themed holiday wagon rides, a Greg Russell Christmas concert, and Holiday Fun Evenings filled with more family-friendly holiday fun the week of Christmas (complete with movies, marshmallow roasts and train rides), and, of course, the Harbour Town New Year’s Eve Celebration.

 Escape the winter blues on the beach

 While the weather might be a bit too chilly to swim, winters on Hilton Head are still great for long walks on the beach!
 It’s the best time of the year to explore the expanse of white sandy beach on the island – layer up and walk for miles, or rent a beach bike!
 There’s still abundant wildlife on the island this time of year, and various migratory birds, so it’s a great time for wildlife viewing/bird watching as well.
 Check out the tide charts and explore the beach at low tide, looking for tide pools and see which types of creatures you can find!